Competition Rules & FAQ

 How can I get a refund for my Competition Series registration?

 MATHCOUNTS cannot guarantee your refund request will be approved.
 In some circumstances, MATHCOUNTS will provide a partial or full refund to schools that have registered for the Competition Series.
-However for any full refunds, a $30 fee will be charged to cover the cost of the School Competition Kit materials and shipping, as well as processing the refund.
-If you would like to request a full or partial refund for the Competition Series, email firstname.lastname@example.org with the subject line "Request Refund" and in your email include the school name, city, state and ZIP code; the reason for the refund request and the refund type (full or partial).
+However, for any full refunds, a $30 fee will be charged to cover the cost of printing, shipping and processing the School Competition Kit materials.
+If you would like to request a full or partial refund for the Competition Series, email email@example.com with the subject line "Request Refund" and in your email include the school name, city, state and ZIP code; the reason for the refund request and the refund type (full or partial).

 Registered Coach Questions